Kamwina Nsapu rebellion: Low-level insurgency in Kasaï

 By early 2018, the government had retaken most of the areas in Kasaï and the surrounding regions which had previously been held by insurgents.
 Nevertheless, fighting continued and a new surge of violence in February 2018 caused about 11,000 people in Kasaï to flee their homes.
 On 15 September 2018, Ndaye Kalonga Nsabanga, the leader of a rebel coalition consisting of 8 militias, surrendered to the government in Kananga.
 Most of his forces, including the commanders of seven militias as well as 600 regular fighters, also laid down their weapons.

 The United Nations estimated that about 5,000 people had been killed overall during the fighting by August 2018, though the violence did "still fall short of genocide".
 Several Kamwina Nsapu militias launched attacks during the Congolese general election on 30 December 2018.
 After the election resulted in the victory of opposition presidential candidate Félix Tshisekedi, about 743 Kamwina Nsapu insurgents along with three of their commanders (including Lokondo Luakatebua and Mubiayi Dewayi) surrendered in Kasaï in January 2019.
-In this way, the rebels showcased that they recognized Tshisekedi as new President and that they were ready to support him amid the ongoing disputes about the election results.
+In this way, the rebels showcased that they recognized Tshisekedi as new president and that they were ready to support him amid the ongoing disputes about the election results.
 By mid-2019, 1,500 rebels had surrendered.
 Although these surrenders were accompanied by a significant reduction in local fighting, it was estimated that around 90% of the insurgents had stopped fighting but not surrendered their weapons.
-Several rebels remained vary of the pro-government militias, as these generally remained under arms.
+Several rebels remained wary of the pro-government militias, as these generally remained under arms.

 The security situation once again worsened in May 2019.
 Dissatisfied that the new government had not fulfilled its promises, several rebels had resumed their insurgency.
-The city of Kananga was particularly affected by a upsurge of violence.
+The city of Kananga was particularly affected by an upsurge of violence.
 Exploiting the growing insecurity, a series of major jailbreaks took place in Kananga during which several Kamwina Nsapu members managed to escape, including four militants who were suspected of having previously murdered two UN experts.
 One of them, Trésor Mputu Kankonde, allegedly attempted to rally and reorganize Kamwina Nsapu rebels before being recaptured by Congolese security forces.
 According to the UN Children's Fund, 653 schools and 223 health centers were plundered amid the fighting between rebels and government forces in the Kasai region in May 2019.

 Aftermath

 In March 2021, a Kamwina Nsapu militia leader, Laurent Nsumbu, was sentenced to life imprisonment by the Kananga Military Tribunal for war crimes.
 The NGO TRIAL International hailed this event as important in finally addressing the violations of human rights during the rebellion.

-In August 2021, Kasaians gathered in Kinshasa for a requiem to honor those who had died during the Kamwina Nsapu rebellion.
-The organizers demanded justice for those who had been hurt or killed by the government forces and allied militias.
+In August 2021, Kasaians gathered in Kinshasa for a requiem to honour those who had died during the Kamwina Nsapu rebellion.
+The organisers demanded justice for those who had been hurt or killed by the government forces and allied militias.